slub/switchconfig/README.md

 ## Compatibility Note
 This application parses the SSH response from your switch.
 Therefore, your switch has to produce output in a specific format as shown in __docs/Example-SSH-Output.txt__ in order to be compatible with this application.
 Please check if your switch supports the necessary commands (and syntax) in the example file and if it produces similar output.

+## Custom Webdesign
+To apply a custom (corporate) design, you can create a file `css/custom.css` which will be included in the HTML head automatically.
+With this, you can e.g. easily change the logo: `#logo { background-image: url('mylogo.png') }`.

 ## Feedback
 I'm interested if your switch model is compatible (or not) with this application.
 Please let me know on Github (make an Issue) or via email.
 Thanks!